 Just Energy Announces Update for Closing of Plan of Arrangement

 /EIN News/ -- TORONTO, Sept.
-17, 2020 (GLOBE NEWSWIRE) -- Just Energy Group Inc. (“Just Energy” or the “Company”) (TSX:JE; NYSE:JE), a retail energy provider specializing in electricity and natural gas commodities and bringing energy efficient solutions and renewable energy options to customers, today announced that it is only awaiting the approval of the Federal Energy Regulatory Commission (“FERC”) to be able to close the Company’s previously announced plan of arrangement (the “Plan of Arrangement”).
-The FERC application was not subject to any interventions, comments or objections.
+23, 2020 (GLOBE NEWSWIRE) -- Just Energy Group Inc. (“Just Energy” or the “Company”) (TSX:JE; NYSE:JE), a retail energy provider specializing in electricity and natural gas commodities and bringing energy efficient solutions and renewable energy options to customers, today announced that it received the approval from the United States’ Federal Energy Regulatory Commission (the “FERC”) of the Company’s previously announced plan of arrangement (the “Recapitalization Transaction”).
+The Company has obtained all necessary approvals and may now proceed with the closure of the Recapitalization Transaction.
+The Company expects to close the Recapitalization Transaction on or about September 28, 2020.

-As previously announced, Just Energy has obtained all required stakeholder approvals and the final order from the Ontario Superior Court of Justice enabling the Plan of Arrangement to proceed.

-The Plan of Arrangement includes a recapitalization (the “Recapitalization”) that will strengthen and de-risk the business and position Just Energy for sustainable growth as an independent industry leader.

 About Just Energy Group Inc.